AWA Upshot Studios 2021

-I am a fan of the way that this is being told.
-The story & plot development that we see thanks to how the sequence of events unfold as well as how the reader learns information is presented exceptionally well.
-I’m serious too because how their relationship goes, unfolds and is laid out is some damn fine writing.
-The character development is utterly amazing and how the dialogue does this along with how the characters act and react to the situations and circumstances they encounter is beautifully done.
-The pacing here is superb and as it takes us through the pages revealing more and more of the story and adding in those twists and turns along the way it really sets thing sup beautifully for what comes next.
+I love the way that this is being told.
+The story & plot development that we see through how the sequence of events unfold as well as how the reader learns information is presented immaculately well.
+The character development that we see through the dialogue, the character interaction as well as how we see them act and react to the situations and circumstances which they encounter which continues to showcase these ever evolving personalities.
+The pacing is excellent and as it takes us through the pages revealing more of the story the more questions are raised and the more tense your shoulders get.

-The interiors here are fantastic!
-I love the linework here and how we see the varying weights and techniques being utilised to create this kind of detail work is extraordinary.
-Also the fact that we see Gillian as a type of holographic projection so that the colour is how her linework comes across is completely and utterly brilliant to see happen.
-I’d like to see more backgrounds being utilised because when they are they really enhance the moments and bring this great depth perception, sense of scale and that overall sense of size and scope to the story.
-The utilisation of the page layouts and how we see the angles and perspective in the panels show a remarkable eye for storytelling.
-The colour work is gorgeous.
-To see the various hues and tones within the colours utilised to create the shading, highlights and shadow work is beautifully rendered.
-Then the holographics that we see showcase a brilliant eye and mind for how colour can and should work.
-The talent, skill, creativity and imagination that is on display here is phenomenal.
+These interiors are bloody bonkers, insanely good for clarification.
+The linework is exquisite and how we see the varying weights and techniques being utilised to create this level and quality of detail within the work we see is astounding.
+How we see backgrounds, those stained glass windows and pillars are mindbogglingly brilliant, enhance and expand the moments are beautifully rendered.
+How we see them within the composition of the panels to bring out the depth perception, sense of scale and the overall sense of size and scope to the story is marvellously handled.
+The utilisation of the page layouts and how we see the angles and perspective in the panels show a brilliant eye for storytelling.
+The various hues and tones within the colours being utilised to create the shading, highlights and shadow work shows a master colourist in action.
+The creativity and imagination we see alongside the historical references leave me gobsmacked.